ga-wdi-remote/js-dom-hw-progress-bars/README.md

 > NOTE: Do not attempt until **all** requirements are met and all standard
 > tests are passing.

-Tests have been provided for these reach targets.
-To run them alongside the standard tests, run `mocha spec` in the console -- this will run all tests inside the `spec` directory.

 #### Lots of Components

   Edit the HTML so that there are multiple progress bars, fuses, and crawlers.
   Then, update your methods so that all of them are animated in sync with each other.

+  Tests for this feature are already accounted for in the test suite, so there's no need to change the tests.

 #### The Final Countdown